-The WSAS is a comprehensive statewide program designed to provide information about what students know in core academic areas and whether they can apply what they know.
+The WSAS is a statewide program designed to provide information about what students know in core academic areas and whether they can apply what they know.
 The WSAS includes:

 - the State Summative Assessment (TBD) at grades 4, 8, and 10 in Science and Social Studies,

-- the Badger Exam 3-8: A Smarter Balanced Assessment at grades 3-8 in English Language Arts (ELA) and Mathematics,
+- the State Summative Assessment (TBD) at grades 3-8 in English Language Arts (ELA) and Mathematics,

 - ACT Aspire at grades 9 & 10, and

 - The ACT Plus Writing at grade 11 for Reading, English, Mathematics, Science, and Writing.